 Notice required by Section 20-90 of the Act or by this Section shall be sent by certified mail, return receipt requested, by a recognized overnight courier service, or shall be delivered by hand to the office of the Department in Chicago, Illinois, Attention: General Counsel.

 Every notice required by Section 20-90 of the Act or by this Section shall include:

-A) the complaint showing the "Filed" stamp of the Clerk of the Court in which the complaint was filed; or
+A) The complaint and any amended complaints showing the "Filed" stamp of the Clerk of the Court in which the complaint was filed;

-A) real estate sales contract, lease, closing statement, disbursement directions or other evidence of title to real property on which the claim is based, or if the claimant does not possess title, evidence of the interest in real property on which the claim is based (evidence includes documents such as title policy, deed or lease);
+A) Real estate sales contract, lease, closing statement, disbursement directions or other evidence of title to real property on which the claim is based.
+If the claimant does not possess title, evidence of the interest in real property on which the claim is based (evidence includes documents such as title policy, deed or lease); and

-B) proof of any check or money order regarding earnest money or security deposit, other negotiable instruments or dishonored checks issued by the licensee;
+B) Proof of any check, money order, or other method of payment regarding earnest money or security deposit, other negotiable instruments or dishonored checks issued by the licensee.

 3) An itemized statement of losses of actual cash money that the claimant alleges occurred as a result of conduct identified in Section 20-85 of the Act by any licensees, their employees or independent contractors.
 When no itemized statement is possible, the claimant must state under oath that the claimant's losses are estimated and the calculation of estimated losses is as accurate as circumstances permit.

 e) Party Defendant